Baby Cade’s Guide To Making Money With Your Blog Content

 The second cardinal rule of maximizing AdSense revenue is making your ads seem part of your blog content.
 Given that I can only place a maximum of three ads on a page, I make the following selections:

 I want to put a 728 x 90 Leaderboard Ad directly above my recent post.
-Making sure I’m using my custom palette in my blog template, I drop my code just after
+I use my custom palette in my blog template, so I drop my code just after

 “div id=mainClm.”